blbadger/blbadger.github.io/index.md

  </head>

 ## Dynamics
 The mathematical approach to change over time.
-Most dynamical systems are nonlinear and generally unsolvable, and though deterministic are unpredictable.
+Most dynamical systems are nonlinear and generally unsolvable, and though deterministic are often unpredictable.

 ### [Logistic map](/logistic-map.md)